rsdoiel/antenna/archives/2024/north_america_2024.42.md

 ---

-## DeSantis praises Milton recovery efforts as rising flood waters persist in Florida
+## DeSantis praises Milton recovery efforts as rising floodwaters persist in Florida

 date: 2024-10-15, from: VOA News USA

-TALLAHASSEE, Fla.  — While there's still more work to do, Florida Gov. Ron DeSantis on Tuesday praised Hurricane Milton recovery efforts, saying power has never been restored to so many so quickly after a major storm.
+TALLAHASSEE, Florida — While there's still more work to do, Florida Governor Ron DeSantis on Tuesday praised Hurricane Milton recovery efforts, saying power has never been restored to so many so quickly after a major storm.

 "President (Ronald) Reagan used to say the most terrifying words in the English language are, 'I'm from the government and I'm here to help.'
 There's a lot of wisdom in that, but I don't think The Gipper ever saw Florida respond to a natural disaster, because we get after it and we do make a difference," DeSantis said at a news conference in front of a flooded road in Zephyrhills.

-There were still about 170,000 customers without electricity, rivers continued to rise in some flooded areas and the state was still providing free gas to residents struggling to top of their tanks.
+There were still about 170,000 customers without electricity, rivers continued to rise in some flooded areas and the state was still providing free gas to residents struggling to top off their tanks.
 But DeSantis pointed out that more than 4 million customers had power restored less than a week after the Category 3 storm.

 At least 11 people died less than two weeks after Hurricane Helene inflicted major damage in Florida and other Southeastern states.
 The death toll from Helene is more than 240.
 While most gas stations were back up and running, the state still has 10 active fuel distribution centers providing free gas to residents.
 DeSantis said more than 2 million gallons had been distributed so far.

 As happened two years ago during Hurricane Ian, parts of central Florida on Tuesday were flooding almost a week after Milton made landfall due to the rising St. Johns River.

 In Seminole County, north of Orlando, crews closed roads along the shores of Lake Harney and Lake Jesup after several homes were flooded by the river.
 Since last Thursday, at least 15 people have been evacuated from homes in nearby Geneva and a neighborhood in Altamonte Springs located in a crook of the Little Wekiva River.

 Water levels along the St. Johns River were expected to crest later in the week.

 In Sumter County, home to the sprawling retirement community, The Villages, residents along the Little Withlacoochee River were being encouraged to evacuate as river levels rose.
 Residents who decided to evacuate were offered shelter at the Sumter County Fairgrounds.